lawandorga/.github/profile/README.md

 lawandorga-django-utils \
 lawandorga-chat-frontend

-### Image Names

-Image names should be the same as repository names.
-If the image is not for the main branch it should include the branch at the end.

-### Database Names

-Database names should be the same as repository names, but without the type.
-If the database is not for the main branch it should include the branch at the end.

-### Instance Names And Container Or Web App Names
+### All Other Names

-These names should be the same as the repository name.
-If some signs are not allowed or only a small amount of chars the names should be changed in the following order until the name is allowed:
+All other for example for databases or images names should be the same as repository names.
+The thing to be named will be called `object`.
+If some signs are not allowed or only a specific amount of letters is allowed the names should be changed in the following order until the name is allowed:

 1. Remove `-` signs
 2. Remove `lawandorga`
 3. Remove signs starting from the back

-If the instance only applies to a specific branch the branch should be added at the end.
+If the object only applies to a specific branch the branch should be added at the end.